icewind1991/nextcloud-dev/README.md

 Replace `/srv/http/owncloud` with the location of the ownCloud source

+## ocserver command

+Edit `misc/ocserver` with the location of the ownCloud source and copy or symlink it to somewhere without your $PATH

+`ocserver` will automatically pick a free port, start a new oc server using sqlite on that port and display the url to the oc instance
+`ocserver mysql` will also start a mysql container and configure the oc instance to use mysql

 ## License

 This project is distributed under [GNU Affero General Public License, Version 3][AGPLv3].